Baroness Jones calls out 'hypocrisy' as MPs, peers to be exempt from 'misleading the public' law

 The offence is part of the government’s Public Office (Accountability) Bill, also known as the Hillsborough law, which is currently in the Commons.
 Jones noted that the offence applies to the prime minister and other ministers and said there may be procedural and constitutional reasons for excluding other parliamentarians.

 Labour minister Baroness Alison Levitt told peers that parliamentarians were not included as they “do not directly take decisions on behalf of the state, nor do they have access to the kind of government information that would be available to ministers”.
-Judges are also excluded — but other offences contained in the bill will apply to them and to MPs and peers, she said.
+Judges are also excluded — but other offences contained in the bill do apply to them and to MPs and peers, she said.

 Siân Berry MP: Royals and freedom of information

-Siân Berry spoke in a Tuesday debate on a motion to compel the government to release documents concerning Andrew Mountbatten-Windsor’s 2001 appointment as a British trade envoy.
+Siân Berry spoke in a Tuesday debate on a motion to compel the government to release documents concerning then-Prince Andrew Mountbatten-Windsor’s 2001 appointment as a British trade envoy.

 She told lawmakers that Green MPs supported the Liberal Democrat motion, which passed with the government’s backing, but added that the royal family is “sheltered from scrutiny in too many ways”.